sergiye/rdpWrapper/README.md

 ## How can I help improve it?
 The rdpWrapper team welcomes feedback and contributions!<br/>
 You can check if it works properly on your PC.
 If you notice any inaccuracies, please send us a pull request.
 If you have any suggestions or improvements, don't hesitate to create an issue.

+Also, don't forget to star the repository to help other people find it.

 ## License